flagship-io/flagship-php-sdk/example/laravel/README.md

 The advantage of using middleware is that you can run Flagship globally or for a particular route.

 In this example we are using `Decision API` mode but considering using `BUCKETING MODE` may reduce flag fetching latency.
+[Learn more](https://docs.developers.flagship.io/docs/php-v3-1-x#decision-mode).

 ```php
 <?php